Alzheimer's Disease: Tips for Caretakers

 What Can Be Done to Reduce Caregiver Burden

 - Know that there is help available.
 You are not alone.
 Adult day care, in-home assistance, visiting nurses, and Meals-on-Wheels are some services that may be helpful.

 - It is okay to ask for help from family and friends.
 Also consider joining support groups or an online community.

 - Take care of yourself.
 Be mindful of what you eat, get plenty of exercise, and get enough rest.

 - Squeeze in some personal time.
 Stroll around the mall, have lunch with friends, or just take a nice walk.

 - Do not be hard on yourself or the situation.
 Accept changes that may come with meeting the needs of someone with Alzheimer's.
 Sometimes care beyond what you can provide is needed.
 This includes in-home caregiver services and residential care.

 - Get your legal and financial planning in order.
 Talk with an attorney about legal, financial, and care issues.

-Gonyea JG, O'Connor MK, Boyle PA.
-Project CARE: a randomized controlled trial of a behavioral intervention group for Alzheimer's disease caregivers.
+Gonyea JG, O'Connor MK, et al. Project CARE: A randomized controlled trial of a behavioral intervention group for Alzheimer's disease caregivers.
 Gerontologist.
-2006;46:827-832.
+2006;46(6):827-832.